FROM JESSIE BARR:

 It's a powerful thing to witness a human being sharing with another a sense of being human; sharing the unfathomable.
-SOPHIE JONES is a story about that very thing: a young woman's experience of the unfathomable.
-The script is inspired by my cousin Jessica's true experiences of loss but we are not seeking to replicate things that have already happened.
+“Sophie Jones” is a story about that very thing: a young woman's experience of the unfathomable.
+The script is inspired by my cousin Jessica's true experience of loss but we are not seeking to replicate things that have already happened.
 Instead, the film is transforming a version of experiences that are real for Jessica and me and the other actors and crew as we make this story real for an audience.

 When Jessica first approached me about directing this I didn't say yes right away.
 I think it was because I knew that saying yes would mean diving into my own trauma.
 I had to be ready to hold the space for her grief, my own and to captain the ship that would be navigating uncharted territory for us all.
 When I was a junior in high school I lost my father to cancer which is the same age Jessica was when she lost her mom to the disease.
 I realized very quickly however that this is a story I had to tell.
-It had taken me over, completely and from the moment Jess first sent me an early draft and we started working on the script, it was already happening, in motion, I was on the ride and I just had to fully surrender myself to it and take the leap.
-SOPHIE JONES is a story I feel called to tell, for our parents and for anyone who has or will experience loss.
+It had taken me over, completely and from the moment Jess first sent me an early draft and we started working on the script together, it was already happening, in motion, I was on the ride and I just had to fully surrender myself to it and take the leap.
+“Sophie Jones” is a story I feel called to tell, for our parents and for anyone who has or will experience loss.
+When I was grieving at 16 I wish there was a film like this so I'd feel seen and understood.
+I guess I'm trying to do the impossible for someone else.
+I want to let some 16-year-old girl somewhere know she's not alone and she's stronger than she can imagine.